mresti/ruby-style-guide/README.md

     STATES = %w(draft open closed)
     ```

-* Prefer `%i` to the literal array syntax when you need an array of
+* Ruby 2.0+ - Prefer `%i` to the literal array syntax when you need an array of
 symbols(and you don't need to maintain Ruby 1.9 compatibility).
 Apply
 this rule only to arrays with two or more elements.